uon-language/specification/spec.md

 }
 ```

 That's it!
-The new refined schema is compatible with `!temperature-sensor` the temperature value is still a `!!number`, it has the same quantity (temperature).
-The optional `sampling-time` is still optional so if it is transmitted, the device will need to encode it using a full-type notation i.e. the type identifier (0xab for a `!!float64`) followed by the 64-bit data.
+The new refined schema is compatible with `!temperature-sensor` the temperature value is still a `!number`, it has the same quantity (temperature).
+The optional `sampling-time` is still optional so if it is transmitted, the device will need to encode it using a full-type notation i.e. the type identifier (0xab for a `!float64`) followed by the 64-bit data.

 Now this refined schema has to be exchanged from the BLE temperature sensor to the data consumer as a contract that describes the payload.
 How is it done?
 Well, I am not yet sure of the best solution but here some possibility:

 * The refined schema is transmitted once by the device either in plain or binary data.
-Notice that binary format get rid of properties unless it belongs to  `!!schema` so in Python doing `my_refined_schema.to_binary()` gives full binary payload that can be parsed and understood.
+Notice that binary format get rid of properties unless it belongs to  `!schema` so in Python doing `my_refined_schema.to_binary()` gives full binary payload that can be parsed and understood.
 The good thing is only the altered properties and types are mentioned.
 * The refined schema is stored on a global server and a URI gives the access to it.
 The data receiver should then ask the device for the URI of the refined schema.
 This is possible in MQTT by simply subscribing to `/my-device/.schema`

 ```yaml